SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-12-moderna-2022-q1-earnings-call.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 (Nothing against Meg Tirrell, who seems to be a fine reporter.
 It's just Twitter that I want to avoid like the plague.
-As if people actually avoided plagues anymore, a tradition now somewhat in question.)
+As if people actually avoided plagues anymore, a traditional expression now somewhat in question.)

 __NB__ the content in 2 parts:
 1. A general description of what Moderna folk think is required to have meaningful variant